 In rare cases, irradiation of normal tissues may lead to the development of second cancer.
 These second cancers mainly affect the bladder and the rectum.
 Advancement in the targeted delivery of radiation treatment for prostate cancer has helped reduce this risk.

 Many of these side effects will affect men differently, depending on their previous treatment, prostate volume, underlying conditions, stage of cancer, the extent of the treatment (dosage), and delivery method (external or internal approaches).

 Most of the side effects of radiotherapy, especially the early symptoms, are temporary that improve after treatment.
 Sexual and gastrointestinal symptoms usually occur late and may require additional treatment.
-It is vital to speak to your doctor before initiating any treatment to manage these side effects.
+Consulting with a healthcare professional is crucial before making decisions about your treatment plan.

 How sex might be affected